 After such a radical cleansing of everything that opposed the holiness of God, here is what was said of Josiah:

-Neither before nor after Josiah was there a king like him who turned to the Lord as he did—with all his heart and with all his soul and with all his strength, in accordance with all the Law of Moses.2 King 23:25
+Neither before nor after Josiah was there a king like him who turned to the Lord as he did—with all his heart and with all his soul and with all his strength, in accordance with all the Law of Moses.

 This is the nature of true repentance.

-Throughout the Old Testament God continued to call his people back to him, urging them to love him with their whole hearts:
+Throughout the Old Testament God continued to call his people back to himself, urging them to love him with their whole hearts: